-The park is home to around 95 mammals.
-There are ten primate species.
+Naturally, the park is home to around 95 mammals.
+Moreover, there are ten primate species.
 These include chimpanzees and monkeys in the Kyambura gorge.
-The maramagambo forest is the jungle part of the park.
+The maramagambo forest is clearly the jungle part of the park.
 Elephants and lions are in the Kasenyi plains.
 There are hyenas, buffaloes and leopards.
-And Waterbucks, giant forest hog and topi.
-Crocodiles and hundreds of hippos are within and along the Kazinga channel.
+Water-bucks, giant forest hog, crocodiles and hundreds of hippos are within and along the Kazinga channel.
 There are over 600 bird species in the park.
 All of them are forest, water and grassland birds.
 These include the African Spoonbill, grey headed Gull and green-backed Heron.
-Also the three banded Plover, great White Pelican, and Flappet Lark.
+Also the three banded Plover, great white Pelican and Flappet Lark.

 The park lies in western Uganda towards the border with the D.R.
 Congo.

-From Entebbe and Kampala through Mbarara is 460 kms.
+From Entebbe and Kampala through Mbarara, it is 460 kms.
 You can as well fly into the park from Entebbe.
 Definitely flying tours are arranged.
 Since, small air-crafts do land within the park at Mweya or in Ishasha.
 Alternatively, there is an airfield in the nearby Kasese town.

 There are exciting game drives and boat cruises.
 Furthermore, there are experiential walks to see the animals up close.
 On the other hand, the nature walks are in Maramagambo forest for bird watching.
-Besides, chimpanzee tracking is in Kyambura.
+Besides, chimpanzee trekking is in Kyambura.
 And cultural performances at Hamkungu village.

-The Mweya Lodge is of high budget as well as Katara.
-But Kasenyi safari Camp and Twin Lakes Lodge are of Medium budget.
+The Mweya Lodge is of high budget as well as Katara lodge.
+But Kasenyi safari Camp and Twin Lakes lodge are of Medium budget.
 Deep within the park, the park bandas offer budget accommodation.